ecbrown7/stocks_vignette/README.md

 Production Industry
 Index](https://www.spglobal.com/spdji/en/indices/equity/sp-oil-gas-exploration-production-select-industry-index/#data)
-and explore endpoints about a top industry constituent, [Valero Energy Corporation](https://finance.yahoo.com/quote/VLO/) along with some brief comparisons to 2 popular [ETF’s](https://www.investopedia.com/terms/e/etf.asp#:~:text=An%20exchange%2Dtraded%20fund%20(ETF)%20is%20a%20type%20of,that%20a%20regular%20stock%20can.) and make some conclusions about what I find.
+and explore endpoints about a top industry constituent, [Valero Energy Corporation](https://finance.yahoo.com/quote/VLO/), along with 2 popular [ETF’s](https://www.investopedia.com/terms/e/etf.asp#:~:text=An%20exchange%2Dtraded%20fund%20(ETF)%20is%20a%20type%20of,that%20a%20regular%20stock%20can.), then explore the data, make some plots, and draw some conclusions about what I find.

 # **Required Functions**